joejnke/Deductive_systems/wumpus_world/components/README.md

     It will be implemented as a c++ class and will have:

     - Attributes:
-        - knowledge
-        - room_id
+        - _knowledge
-        - default_tv
+        - _room_id

     - Attributes description:
-        - knowledge:
+        - _knowledge:

             Container for the knowledge(states) of a room.

-            Knowledge will be represented using knowledge terms given below:
+            Knowledge will be represented using knowledge terms like those given below:

             - **_Pit_** => true if there is pit in the room.
             - **_Breeze_** => true if there is breeze in the room.